zombodb/zombodb/SOURCE-INSTALLATION.md

 Updating ZomboDB from sources will simply require a `git pull`, another `make clean install` and running `ALTER EXTENSION zombodb UPDATE;` in all databases that use the ZomboDB extension.

+## TLS Support via `rustls`
+ZomboDB supports TLS connections to Elasticsearch via the `rustls` and `native-tls` crates.
+By default, ZomboDB is compiled with `rustls` support.
+By default it will trust [webpki-roots](https://docs.rs/webpki-roots/latest/webpki_roots/), a copy of the Mozilla Root program that is bundled into ZomboDB.

+If you want to use custom certificates you will need to enable `rustls_native_certs` feature when building ZomboDB.
+This will use the OS certificate verifier and trust store.

+> [!NOTE]
+> If you want to load a certificate from the file - you can set the `SSL_CERT_FILE` environment variable to the path of the certificate file.

+## Enabling TLS Support via `native-tls`
+By default, ZomboDB is compiled with `rustls` support.
+If you'd like to use `native-tls` instead, you'll need to enable the `native_tls` feature when building ZomboDB.

+Both `rustls` and `native-tls` support TLS connections via the `https` scheme.
+Both features will use the OS certificate verifier and trust store.

+You may want to use `native-tls` if you are using TLS 1.1 or 1.0, as `rustls` does not support these older TLS versions or if you need to validate the certificates for IP addresses.

 ## Building Binary Artifacts with Docker

 If you have a proper Docker installation you can simply run: